 The “Sour” is a menu staple at any great cocktail bar.
 Making this drink unique while still honoring it has become the hallmark of this classic.

-The Powell Street Sour is a signature drink at Bambudda (99 Powell Street, Vancouver).
-It is massively popular, having been sold 5000 times in its first year of service.
+The Powell Street Sour was a signature drink at Bambudda.
+It was massively popular, having been sold 10000 times, with the final one being sold on Bambudda’s final night of service.
 BC Living called it one of the most interesting wine cocktails in Vancouver.
 It’s heavily photographed, giving Bambudda a much appreciated boost in free publicity.
 The drink was born out of a few central ideas.

 Firstly: In many ways drinks are ‘consumptive art’ and should look good enough for guests to want to instantly pull out their camera and share the drink, giving a bar free publicity.
 But also showing the love and gratification that goes into crafting something picture worthy.

 Second: Cocktails are best when they’re modelled on the principal of having three core stages: An aromatic top-note that flares off very quickly, a ‘Mid’ which is the structure and body of the drink and a ‘dry-down’, or the lingering notes of flavor on the finish.